-Email sarah.huffman@usuhs.edu
+Email sarah.l.huffman.mil@mail.mil or slh2fw@virginia.edu

-Erika 'Ann' Jeschke - Facing Death: An Ethical Exploration of Thanatophobia in Combat Casualty Care
+Erika 'Ann' Jeschke - Facing Death: An Ethical Exploration of Thanatophobia in Combat Casualty Care Abstract

 Over the past two decades, the ability to deliver advanced medical care on and off the battlefield along with a rapid casualty evacuation platform has allowed for unprecedented survival rates exceeding 90%.
 While laudable, these medical achievements have also set up a casualty management paradigm in which medical decision-making singularly focuses on life-saving care.
-Confronting near-peer adversaries in large scale combat operations (LSCO) on a multi-domain battlefield will make casualty management frighteningly more complex by introducing major infrastructural, personnel, and resource constraints.
+Confronting near-peer adversaries in large scale combat operations (LSCO) on a multidomain battlefield will make casualty management frighteningly more complex by introducing major infrastructural, personnel, and resource constraints.
 When considering the high number of casualties expected in LSCO alongside enormous limitations in medical resource and resupply capability, the current casualty management paradigm will not be sustainable.
 The resource constrained environment in LSCO will shift medical decision-making away from a singular focus on life-saving care to triage, which hinges on the ability to determine futile medical interventions-a skill that has been lost in the past two generation of combat casualty care providers.
 As such, a broad ethical challenge that arises in preparation for LSCO is the need to set new expectations concerning dying and death.
 However, medical decision-making focused on death and dying has not been explicitly addressed in military medical training, research, or policy.
-Relying on a body of literature known as terror management theory (TMT), I am going to argue that preparing combat casualty care providers to face dying and death will not only reduce the potential for cognitive overwhelm that could lead to mission failure, but also groupthink and rigid adherence to authoritarian leadership that could lead to medical crimes of war.
+Relying on a body of literature known as terror management theory (TMT), I am going to argue that preparing combat casualty care providers to face dying and death is necessary to engage in effective and ethical triage.
+Familiarizing combat casualty care providers with dying and death will not only reduce the potential for cognitive overwhelm that could lead to mission failure, but also groupthink and rigid adherence to authoritarian leadership that could lead to medical crimes of war.